Skip to content

 Jason Stolz CLTC, CRPC

-At Diversified Insurance Brokers, we operate as a true independent brokerage.
-That means we compare carriers, analyze underwriting philosophies, and align product structures with long-term objectives—whether you’re protecting family income, planning retirement, coordinating estate liquidity, or designing business continuity protection.
+At Diversified Insurance Brokers, we operate as a true independent brokerage with contracts across more than 100 highly rated insurance carriers.
+That means we compare carriers, analyze underwriting philosophies, and align product structures with long-term objectives — whether you are protecting family income, planning retirement, coordinating estate liquidity, or designing business continuity protection.
+Independence is not a marketing claim for us.
+It is the structural foundation of every recommendation we make.

 Work With a True Independent Broker

-We compare carriers, underwriting lanes, and policy structures to identify the strongest fit for your situation.
+We compare carriers, underwriting lanes, and policy structures to identify the strongest fit for your situation — across life, annuity, disability, LTC, Medicare, and group health.

 Contact an Independent Broker